 Everyday life with a slight flavor of magic

 5. Mary Poppins — Don’t let the musical scare you away.
-Mary Poppins is an exemplary lady, confident and gets things done, but still have a bag full of adventures in hand.
+Mary Poppins is an exemplary lady, confident and gets things done, but have a bag full of adventures in hand.

-8. Dr. Seuss — obvious choice for an English speakers, but some of his works have been translated.
+8. Dr. Seuss — obvious choice for English speakers, but some of his works have been translated.
 With relevant themes for a life (environmental causes for example) and wonderful pictures.

 Magic is the story

 9. The Lion, the Witch and the Wardrobe by C.S.
-Lewis (and the rest of The Chronicles of Narnia) — great fantasy story.
+Lewis (and the rest of The Chronicles of Narnia) — a great fantasy story.

 11. Harry Potter by J.K.
 Rowling — simply because no list would be complete without it, and they really are great stories.

-Many of the stories above are also made into a movie or a cartoon versions, but that’s no reason to settle.
+Many of the stories above are also made into a movie or cartoon versions, but that’s no reason to settle.
 Let your kids spend their screen-time with one of the many of new stories that authors come up each year.
-The family reading time (before children learn to read and pick their own books) deserves the time-honored classics and is a great way to develop a good reading habits (also for your kids).
+The family reading time (before children learn to read and pick their own books) deserves the time-honored classics and is a great way to develop good reading habits (also for your kids).